23rd August 2018

 This was one of the first, yet not the only, documented uses of tooth replacement.
 While not necessarily the dental implant we know and love today, the ancient Chinese used bamboo cutting to replenish function in the mouth.
 These shards of wood fill in for a missing tooth to allow biting and chewing, though they weren’t the most cosmetically pleasing!
 The ancient Egyptians also toyed with tooth replacement, though they focussed on aesthetics rather than bamboo.
 Lost teeth were replaced for burial reasons to make mummies ‘whole’ enough for the afterlife.
 They attached jewels, stones, and sometimes other human teeth with gold wires, restoring the teeth but only after death.

-We’re proud to offer effective dental implants that allow you to smile, chew, and talk with confidence again.
-Losing a tooth, despite your best efforts, can be disheartening and really knock our confidence, so regardless of whether you need to replace one or multiple teeth, Lion Dental Centre can help.
+We’re proud to offer effective dental implants in Stourbridge that allow you to smile, chew, and talk with confidence again.
+Losing a tooth, despite your best efforts, can be disheartening and really knock your confidence, so regardless of whether you need to replace one or multiple teeth, Lion Dental Centre can help.
 Enquire online today or call 01384 376336 to find out more.